stelligent/cfn_nag/README.md

 ### Profiles

-cfn-nag supports the notion of a "profile" which is effectively a whitelist of rules to apply.
+cfn-nag supports the notion of a "profile" which is effectively an allow list of rules to apply.
 The profile is a text file that must contain a rule identifier per line.
 When specified via the `--profile-path` command line argument, cfn-nag will ONLY return violations from those particular rules.